General Terms & Conditions

 The liability of CDTC, as far as it is covered by its liability insurance, is limited to the amount paid out by the insurance company.
 In case the insurance company does not pay out or the damage is not covered under the insurance policy, the liability of CDTC is limited to twice the Program Costs.
 CDTC is never liable for any consequential damage.

 Article 8.
-Participation in Siblingsprogram, Family Swim and Special Swim
+Participation in Siblingsprogram, Dolphin Experience and Special Swim

 The Sibling program consists of the activities as posted by CDTC in its program guide that will be handed out prior to the start of each therapy period.
 The Siblingsprogram can be divided into different activities, some of which are only suitable for children of certain age groups.
 Furthermore, activities can be located outside of the CDTC premises.
 The Principal is responsible to assess whether or not a child can participate in the specific activity planned for the Siblingsprogram.

-In case of a participating minor, the Principal is responsible for assessing the Patients swimming skills before registering for a water-based program activity, including the Siblingsprogram and the Family swim program.
+In case of a participating minor, the Principal is responsible for assessing the Patients swimming skills before registering for a water-based program activity, including the Siblingsprogram and the Dolphin Experience program.
 CDTC reserves the right to require a Patient to wear a life vest if and when a CDTC representative finds that the Patient is not a proficient swimmer.

 Due to the interactive nature of the activities in the water, Participants who are pregnant are not allowed to participate in any program activity involving interaction in the water with our dolphins.